helm/helm-www/content/en/docs/topics/registries.md

 ## Enabling OCI Support

-Currently OCI support is considered *experimental*.
+Prior to Helm v3.8.0, OCI support was considered *experimental* and needed to be enabled.
+As of v3.8.0 it is enable by default.

-In order to use the commands described below, please set `HELM_EXPERIMENTAL_OCI` in the environment:
+To enable the OCI experiment for Helm versions prior to v3.8.0, please set `HELM_EXPERIMENTAL_OCI` in the environment:

 ```console
 export HELM_EXPERIMENTAL_OCI=1
 ```

-For more information about this feature and plans for general availability, please see the [OCI Support Helm Improvement Proposal](https://github.com/helm/community/blob/main/hips/hip-0006.md).

 ## Running a registry